-- The Company's anticipation that it will continue to make targeted investments in its global sales and marketing organization and its global business infrastructure to enhance major account sales activities and to support its worldwide sales distribution and marketing strategies, and the business in general. - The Company's intentions related to investments in research and development, particularly as it relates to ongoing integration, evolution of its ANSYS[®] Workbench[TM] platform and expanding capabilities within its broad portfolio of software technologies.

-- The Company's plans related to future capital spending. - Statements regarding the Company's expected effective tax rate. - The Company's intentions regarding its mixed sales and distribution model. - The sufficiency of existing cash and cash equivalent balances to meet future working capital, capital expenditure and debt service requirements. - Management's assessment of the ultimate liabilities arising from various investigations, claims and legal proceedings. - The Company's statements regarding the strength of its software products. - The Company's statements regarding increased exposure to volatility of foreign exchange rates and expectations regarding the impact of currency exchange rate fluctuations on revenue and operating income for the quarter ending June 30, 2010.
+- The Company's anticipation that it will continue to make targeted investments in its global sales and marketing organization and its global business infrastructure to enhance major account sales activities and to support its worldwide sales distribution and marketing strategies, and the business in general. - The Company's intentions related to investments in research and development, particularly as it relates to ongoing integration, evolution of its ANSYS® WorkbenchTM platform and expanding capabilities within its broad portfolio of simulation software technologies. - The Company's plans related to future capital spending. - Statements regarding the Company's expected effective tax rate. - The Company's intentions regarding its mixed sales and distribution model. - The sufficiency of existing cash and cash equivalent balances to meet future working capital, capital expenditure and debt service requirements. - · Management's assessment of the ultimate liabilities arising from various investigations, claims and legal proceedings. - The Company's statements regarding the strength of its software products. - The Company's statements regarding increased exposure to volatility of foreign exchange rates and expectations regarding the impact of currency exchange rate fluctuations on revenue and operating income for the quarter ending September 30, 2010. - The Company's intentions related to investments in complementary companies, products, services and technologies.